About this composition:

 “Paj” won first prize for the Counterpoint-Italy International Composition Competition, in 2012, and was given a New York premiere by flutist Linda Wetherill, and pianist Kristin Barone, in December of that same year.
 The collaboration of the composer with the pianist in this project led them to a marriage of which they have now two children, Përajhars and Clémentine.

 A recording of this composition was published on digital music platforms on the 24th of July, 2017.

 Notes from the composer: As a composer who was always fascinated by western classical music and also knowledgeable in traditional Persian music, I became enthusiastic to acquire an alternate method of pitch organization while using Persian modes that would be acclimated, expressive, and innovative in the context of contemporary classical music.
-Thus, I formed a method of pitch organization based on the modes of traditional Persian music.
-Paj is one of the first pieces that I wrote in this style.
-While composing Paj, I used my life experiences to create a sort of journal.
-Paj has allowed me to be able to introduce myself in a different light.
-Being that the completion of this work was an important turning point in my career, I felt that it needed a strong title.
+Thus, I formed a method of pitch organization based on the microtonal modes of Persian classical music.
+Paj is one of the first pieces for which I have written using the method.
+While composing Paj, I thought through my life experiences in order to create a sonic journal.
+Paj has allowed me to be able to introduce myself to a different light.
+Believing that the completion of this work would be an important turning point in my career, I felt that it needed a strong title.
 The definition of “Paj” is as follows: the culminating point, as of achievement or excellence; Acme, Apogee, Perfection, Peak, Supreme.